 How to Use WordPress Tags…

-- Visualize your WordPress site as a file cabinet.
+• Visualize your WordPress site as a file cabinet.

-- Your WordPress Categories are the drawers in that file cabinet.
+• Your WordPress Categories are the drawers in that file cabinet.

-- WordPress Tags are the tabbed manila folders within that drawer.
+• WordPress Tags are the tabbed manila folders within that drawer.

-- Remember how little that tab on those folders is?
+• Remember how little that tab on those folders is?

 Some examples of a simple category structure and a corresponding tag:

-- CATEGORY: Fruits > TAG: Seedless
+• CATEGORY: Fruits > TAG: Seedless

-- CATEGORY: Shoes > TAG: Summer
+• CATEGORY: Shoes > TAG: Summer

-- CATEGORY: New Homes > TAG: Ranch
+• CATEGORY: New Homes > TAG: Ranch

-Wrapping up Categories, Child Categories and Tags
+Wrapping up Categories, Child Categories, and Tags

-Here's a an example of all three:
+Here’s an example of all three:

 Category: News